adriano282/encrypting-data-in-postgresql/README.md

  The columns intended to be encrypted should be annotated with Hibernate's @ColumnTransformer [https://docs.jboss.org/hibernate/orm/4.3/javadocs/org/hibernate/annotations/ColumnTransformer.html] annotation.

- ### Application properties encryption with Spring Cloud Config lib
+ ### Application properties decryption with Spring Cloud Config lib

- The keys and password used for encrypting data in database written in application.properties file were encrypted using Spring Cloud Config.
+ The keys and password used for encrypting data in database written in application.properties file were encrypted using Spring Cloud Config Cli. [https://cloud.spring.io/spring-cloud-cli/]

- The properties are decrypted at runtime by Spring Cloud Config.
+ The properties are decrypted at runtime by Spring Cloud Config lib dependency.
 These properties are marked with {cipher} before the value to signalize the Spring Cloud Config to decrypt they.

 ## Running the integration tests